vanshika114/grocery-management-system/README.md

 Admins can perform the following operations:
 1. Add a new product
 2. Update the price of an existing product
+3. Update the quantity of an existing product
-3. Delete a product
+4. Delete a product
-4. Exit the system
+5. Exit the system

 ---